-The Company provides an extremely limited number of perquisites to certain Named Executive Officers that are not provided to other employees.
-The Committee has awarded the bulk of these benefits to Messrs.
-Murdy and Lane in order to accommodate the fact that their spouses do not live in Houston, Texas, where the Company is headquartered.
-In addition to these specific benefits, the Named Executive Officers are beneficiaries of increased levels of disability coverage that are only available to senior executives of the Company.
+The Company does not provide perquisites to any Named Executive Officers that are not provided to other employees.
+However, the Named Executive Officers are beneficiaries of increased levels of disability coverage that are only available to senior executives of the Company.
 The Company pays these increased premiums on behalf of the executives.
-The Company also provides reimbursements for certain fitness, country and professional clubs.